OrelAlon/OrelAlon/README.md

 ## 💫 About Me :

-- 🚀 I'm a Full Stack Developer
+- 🚀  I'm a Web Developer With focus on the MERN-STACK
--

 - 📚  Specializiing mostly in JS, but also write other languages.
--

 - 👯 Always happy to contribute to open source

 ## 💻 Tech Stack